CamilleScholtz/prt/README.md

 https://github.com/onodera-punpun/crux-ports/blob/master/prt/Pkgfile

-Make sure to check `/etc/prt/config.toml` after Installation and edit values to fir your needs and setup.
+Make sure to check `/etc/prt/config.toml` after installation and edit values to fit your needs and setup.

 If you use `fish` a `cd` wrapper for `prt loc` will also be installed, and some handy completions.